-Denmark holds on to its longstanding position as one of the happiest nations in the world in the newly published 2017 edition of the World Happiness Report by the UN.
+Denmark holds on to its longstanding position as one of the happiest nations in the world in 2020 edition of the World Happiness Report.

 “The Danish working culture is characterised by a high degree of flexibility.
 In Greater Copenhagen, you can have an interesting job, pursue your career ambitions and be an attentive parent at the same time.
-In fact, not having to worry about spending too little time with your family is one of the main reasons why many expats say that living in Denmark is great”, says Nikolaj Lubanski, Director of Talent Attraction, Copenhagen Capacity.
+In fact, not having to worry about spending too little time with your family is one of the main reasons why many expats say that living in Denmark is great”

-Related news: Copenhagen is the best city for expats in Scandinavia
+Copenhagen is the fifth happiest city in the world

 Happiness is much more than GDP